patrick-kidger/sympytorch/README.md

 A micro-library as a convenience for turning SymPy expressions into PyTorch Modules.

-All SymPy floats become trainable parameters.
-All SymPy symbols are inputs to the Module.
+SymPy floats (optionally) become trainable parameters.
+SymPy symbols are inputs to the Module.

 ## Installation